 According to the PRC Company Law, Foreign Investment Law of the PRC and Regulation for Implementing the Foreign Investment Law of the PRC, foreign-invested enterprises in the PRC may pay dividends only out of their accumulated profits as determined in accordance with PRC accounting standards and regulations.
 An enterprise is required to set aside at least 10% of its respective accumulated profits to its statutory common reserve where it distributes its after-tax profits of the current year, until the accumulative amount of such reserve reaches 50% of its registered capital.
 If the aggregate balance of the enterprise's statutory common reserve is not enough to make up for the losses of the enterprise of the previous year, the current year's profits shall first be used for making up the losses before the statutory common reserve is drawn.
-After the enterprise has drawn statutory common reserve from the after-tax profits, it may, upon a resolution made by the shareholders' meeting, draw a discretionary common reserve from the after-tax profits shall be distributed to shareholders.
+After the enterprise has drawn statutory common reserve from the after-tax profits, it may, upon a resolution made by the shareholders' meeting, draw a discretionary common reserve from the after-tax profits.
+After the losses have been made up and common reserves have been drawn, the remaining profits shall be distributed to shareholders.